-Previously, night courses in technical institutes had often failed to get adequate numbers of apprentices; and employers were still not generally in favour of daylight training given that wages had industries had a combination of block courses and night courses for apprentices and during the 1950s, 40 percent of all apprentices attended daylight training or courses (Murray, 2001).
+Previously, night courses in technical institutes had often failed to get adequate numbers of apprentices; and employers were still not generally in favour of daylight training given that wages had to be paid for the 'unproductive time' spent at a technical institute.
+The unions made a case for daylight training, arguing for the importance of high-level skills.
+By 1951, seven industries had a combination of block courses and night courses for apprentices and during the 1950s, 40 percent of all apprentices attended daylight training or courses (Murray, 2001).